 All have one thing in common, they are made from pure, wholesome ingredients.
 Mardi has challenged up to remake one of our favorites from the past or try a new recipe from our French tome.
 I went back to this Spicy Vietnamese Chicken Noodle Soup.

 This Asian soup recipe was the 3rd ever recipe in our FFwD queue.
 Many of my dear Dorista friends were not even members yet!
 I thought my food styling was pretty keen.
 Haha.
 But looking back, I’m relieved I took the bowl outside for some natural light.
 I thoroughly enjoyed this broth infused with ginger, garlic, chilies, cilantro, star anise and coriander seeds.
 Shredded chicken, rice vermicelli along with some lime juice and fish sauce finished this off this incredible soup.

-The picky Mr. Bill had raved about a shrimp version of this soup when we created for a Thai themed dinner at our home many years ago.
+The picky Mr. Bill had raved about a shrimp version of this Asian chicken soup when we created for a Thai themed dinner at our home many years ago.
 Maybe the cocktails mellowed his taste buds that evening so long ago as he wasn’t as thrilled with this soup.
 Though I kind of doubt my beer drinker indulged in any Thai cosmopolitans.
-And that first version had shrimp and mushrooms…both on his “faux” allergy list.
-Harumph.
-But this Dorie do-over was part of our Mother’s Day menu.
-Guess who gets her way on that day?
-Yup, you’re exactly right.
-Although, come to think of it, I get my way most every day!Print

 - Prep Time: 15 mins